tabularelf/gamemaker-kitchen/src/c/libraries/stannco/stanncam.md

 ---

-STANNcam is a pixel-perfect camera and resolution manager system for GameMaker (and onwards) It foregoes GameMaker's viewports and application_surface, and instead gives full control on where and in which order to draw your different camera's contents to the screen.
+STANNcam is a pixel-perfect camera and resolution manager system for GameMaker (and onwards) It foregoes GameMaker's viewports and instead gives full control on where and in which order to draw your different camera's contents to the screen.